SM Mall of Asia: Archdiocesan Shrine of Jesus

 The Archdiocesan Shrine of Jesus The Way, The Truth, and The Life is a Roman Catholic Church belonging to the Archdiocese of Manila located along Coral Way.
-It features a romanesque architecture.
 Dedicated to Jesus, it was envisioned by Pope John Paul II when he visited the Philippines in 1995 for the World Youth Day.
 The land and the church were donated and built by Henry and Felicidad Sy.
-It was consecrated and dedicated on July 9, 1999, by Manila Archbishop Jaime Cardinal Sin, with Apostolic Nuncio of the Philippines Archbishop Antonio Franco, Cebu Archbishop Ricardo Cardinal Vidal, and the archbishops and bishops of the Philippines.